 Foreclosure Rates

-% of Outstanding Mortgages in Foreclosure, May 2014
+Geography % of Outstanding Mortgages in Foreclosure, May 2014

-2.3%
+Delaware County 2.3%

-2.1%
+State of Oklahoma 2.1%

-2.1%
+United States 2.1%

-28
+Rank among Counties in Oklahoma: 28

 According to the data provided, the foreclosure rate in Delaware County was 2.3% in May 2014.
 The county ranked 28 out of 64 counties in terms of highest foreclosure rates in Oklahoma.
 This rate compares with the statewide and nationwide foreclosure rates, both of which were 2.1%.